s3i7h/spin-up-docker-compose-action/README.md

-# setup-docker-compose-action
+# spin-up-docker-compose-action
-An action to set up docker compose environment within GitHub Actions.
+An action to spin up your docker compose environment within GitHub Actions.
 Caching and Optimizing, sharing image between jobs by using localhost registry.

 # Basic Usage